Office of the Ombudsperson

 - Financial concerns

-The Ombudsman is available at any stage for advice or assistance in resolving academic complaints.
-Should you need help, please do not hesitate to contact Kristi Anderson, Lafayette Ombudsman for the LSU School of Medicine, Lafayette Branch.
+The Ombudsperson is available at any stage for advice or assistance in resolving academic complaints.
+Should you need help, please do not hesitate to contact Kristi Anderson, Lafayette Ombudsperson for the LSU School of Medicine, Lafayette Branch.